blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 ## Fetching Route Parameters Reactively
 - can hard code a url
     <a [routerLink]="['/users', 10, 'Anna']">Load Anna</a>
+    this.user = {
+      id: this.route.snapshot.params['id'],
+      name: this.route.snapshot.params['name']
+    };
     - since the link is on the user component, the URL still changes but because we are on the component, angular doesn't reinstantiate it
 - for subsequent changes we need a different approach

-- params.suscribe is an observable (a feature added by a 3rd party package) to work with asynchrous tasks
+- paramsSuscribe is an observable (a feature added by a 3rd party package) to work with asynchrous tasks
   - an easy way to subscribe to an event which might happen in the future & execute when it happens
   - recieves 3 arguments (3 functions)
       - fired whenever new data is sent through whenever the params change (params: Params) => {this.user.id = params['id']} // update our user objects id

+      this.paramsSubscription = this.route.params
+      .subscribe(
+        (params: Params) => {
+          this.user.id = params['id'];
+          this.user.name = params['name'];
+        }
+      )
+      `(params: Params)` we get the updated params as an argument, params will always be an object that holds the parameters you defined in route as properties
+      `this.user.id = params['id'];` now we update the user object (the user.id should now be params[id])

+  - use snapshot for cases where you know your component will be recreated
+  - use params to get informed about any changes in your route parameters

 ## An Important Note about Route Observables
 - angular cleans up the subscription you set up here whenever this component is destroyed